Claudia Mijangos

-Claudia Mijangos Azrac (born 25 May 1956) is a Mexican woman who was convicted of filicide.
+Claudia Mijangos Arzac (born 25 May 1956) is a Mexican woman who was convicted of filicide.
 In April 1989, Mijangos stabbed her three children to death declaring she was obliged by a diabolical entity that possessed her.
 She was diagnosed with schizoaffective disorder and temporal lobe epilepsy.
 Therefore, she was sentenced to 30 years in prison, the maximum sentence for such a crime in Mexico.
 Mijangos was released from prison in 2019 and admitted to a psychiatric clinic.

-According to local legends, the house where she committed the crime is haunted.
-The site was televised by the Mexican paranormal television program, Extranormal and by the Mexican parapsychologist Carlos Trejo.
+According to local legends, the house where she committed the crime (in the Jardines de la Hacienda colonia of Querétaro) is haunted.
+The site was explored by the Mexican paranormal television program, Extranormal and by the Mexican parapsychologist Carlos Trejo.

 Background

-Claudia Mijangos was born on 25 May 1956 in Sinaloa, Mexico, where she was raised in an upper middle-class family.
+Claudia Mijangos was born on 25 May 1956 in Sinaloa, Mexico, where she was raised in an upper-middle-class family.
 In her youth, she was named beauty queen of her hometown of Mazatlán.
 After graduating in commerce, she married Alfredo Castaños Gutiérrez.
 They had three children.
 After the death of her parents, the family inherited a sizable amount of money and moved to Querétaro City, Querétaro.
 There, the three children were enrolled in the Catholic school Colegio Fray Luis de León, where Claudia Mijangos worked as a catechism teacher.
 Claudia later opened a clothing store downtown.

 In the late 1980s, Claudia and her husband Alfredo began to develop marital problems.
 She began to display signs of emotional instability, according to relatives and friends.
-The couple attended marriage counseling with Dr. Jaime Flores of Instinto Asesino, a television show on Discovery Channel Mexico.
-Dr. Flores asserted that the power struggle apparent within the marriage was irreconcilable.
-Shortly after, Claudia became obsessed with Father Ramón, another teacher at the Colegio Fray Luis de León.
+The couple attended marriage counseling with Dr. Jaime Flores.
 Claudia and Alfredo separated in 1989.